 You don't even have to cook!
 Well if you call the less than 2 minutes to microwave chocolate to melt cooking, we have even a bigger problem on our hands.
 LOL

 Chocolate has been known to have mood-enhancing ingredients and powerful antioxidants that can help boost the immune system.
-When you eat chocolate ,something very powerful happens.
-Chocolate sends a “happy message” to your brain and life seems so much better.
+When you eat chocolate like in our eggless tiramisu ,something very powerful happens.
+Chocolate sends a "happy message" to your brain and life seems so much better.
 Who is with me on this?
 Does chocolate make your day?

 We have a little fool proof trick for hiding the 70% chocolate bar until you make this dessert.
 Hide the chocolate bar in the crisper UNDER the broccoli.
 No kid will ever look under there...LOL